 Individual Based Model

 To predict red deer expansion in Corsica, the island was divided in non-overlapping 1h patches associated with the following state variables: landcover class; average slope; average distance to the road; probability that an individual deer moves to the patch.
+Global variables present in this IBM include the simulated date-time and the season (summer begins on 15th April, whilst winter begins on 15th October).
+A time step is a 12-hour period – equivalent to the gap between GPS recordings.

 In our IBM, female and male deer are either mature (≥ 1 year old) or immature (< 1 year old).
 Other state variables associated to deer include their age, reproductive status for mature female (ie, with or without offspring), mother’s identity (for immature deer), and the coordinates of the release site (for those initial deer who are introduced in the landscape).
-In our model, deer do not interact beyond immature deer following their mothers; immature deer follow their mother’s movements and share their location until they mature.
-Global variables present in this IBM include the simulated date-time and the season (summer begins on 15th April, whilst winter begins on 15th October).
-A time step is a 12-hour period.
+In our model, deer do not interact beyond immature deer following their mother’s movements and sharing their location until they mature.
 All movement behaviour of deer is probabilistically determined at the patch-level for each deer based on variables identified in the SSF, while population dynamics are determined by probabilistic birth and death rates.

 The model begins on 16th December 2015 at 10:00 – the time of the first deer GPS detection.
 Deer are introduced to the model at release-site locations and times according to their real reintroductions on Corsica (Supplementary Information).
 All input variables dictating deer movement are presented in table 1 (SSF output).
-Annual birth and survival probabilities were set at 65% and 97%, respectively, based on existing information on red deer life histories and local expert opinion.
-The max lifespan was x(Pérez-Barbería, Carranza and Sánchez-Prieto, 2015).
+Survival and birth rates were based on red deer life history and local expert opinion.
+Local expert opinion suggested that a survival rate of 97% and 6 – 7 fawns per 10 female deer.
+We aimed to replicate the latter by applying a birth probability of 65% to all female deer regardless of whether they had a fawn or not, but only allowing deer without an offspring to subsequently give birth.
+The max lifespan was assumed to be 14 years (Pérez-Barbería, Carranza and Sánchez-Prieto, 2015).

-The max distance a deer can move in a 12-hour tick (their max step length) is 8.65km, obtained from analysing the raw GPS outputs.
+The max distance a deer can move in a 12-hour tick (their max step length) is 2.60km, which is the 99.9 percentile of the GPS data.
 The relative probability for a deer to move from their current patch x to patch z is given by:

 pzx=eβ1Z1+……+βiZi1neβ1Z1+……+βiZi where |z – x| ≤ max step length

 |z – x| represents the Euclidean distance between patches x and z, meaning only patches within the max step distance are considered.
 Zi represents the deer- and patch-level main and interactive variables influencing deer movement as identified in the SSF, whilst βi represents the effect size for each variable. β is determined by sampling from a normal distribution with a mean equal to the effect size and standard deviation equal to the standard error of the associated SFF variable output (Table 1).
-The denominator term sums the probabilities of all target patches and is used to calculate a relative probability for each target patch that the deer will move towards it (the movement-prob).
+The denominator term sums the probabilities of all patches within the max step length, and is used to calculate a relative probability for each target patch that the deer will move towards it (the movement-prob).
 Based on each patch’s movement probability, a patch is then probabilistically selected which the deer moves to.
 To do this, a random float between 0-1 is first generated.
 Then, each target patch’s movement-prob is summed onto a cumulative probability one-by-one.
 If a patch’s movement-prob increases the cumulative probability above the random float value, then that patch becomes the selected patch.
 Once a patch is selected; the deer individual then moves towards it.

 Individual-based model validation